aakashkh/data-patterns/_posts/python/2019-01-07-Attributes-Methods-Functions.md

 categories: [python]
 tags: [attributes, methods, functions, python, pandas, dataframe]
 ---
+### Understand the concept of attributes, methods and functions under the context of a dataframe
 ### Attributes
 **Attributes** are the features of any object.
 They can be accessed by following a dot and the name of the following attribute.
 - **For example**: person.age, person.height